argoproj/argo-workflows/community/sustainability_effort.md

 ### Authoring PRs

-For participants of the system, any PRs that you author you can apply a "prioritized" label to.
+Participants can apply a `prioritized` label to any PRs they author.

 ### Bug Triaging